-The Audubon Cooperative Sanctuary Program for Golf is an award winning education and certification program that helps golf courses protect their environments and preserve the natural heritage of the game of golf.
+The Audubon Cooperative Sanctuary Program for Golf is an award-winning education and certification program that helps golf courses protect their environments and preserve the natural heritage of the game of golf.

-By enhancing the natural areas and wildlife habitats, improve efficiency, and minimize potentially harmful impacts of golf course operations, the certification process supports an important sustainable environmental responsibility.
+The certification process supports an important sustainable environmental responsibility by enhancing the natural areas and wildlife habitats, improving efficiency, and minimizing the potentially harmful impacts of golf course operations.

 Click to view: A Guide to Environmental Stewardship of the Golf Course